-Sampre Nutritions Ltd' (the company) is a public limited company incorporated under the provisions of the Companies Act, 1956.
-The Company's shares are listed on BSE Limited.
-The Company is into the activity of manufacturing of Confectionaries.
+Sampre Nutritions Ltd' (the company) is a public limited company incorporated under the provisions of the Companies Act applicable in India.
+The Company's shares are listed on Bombay Stock Exchange.
+The Company is into the activity of manufacturing of Sugar Candies.
 The principal place of business is situated at 133, TSIIC Industrial Estate, Medchal-500401, Medchal Malkajgiri Dist, Telangana.

 The financial statements are separate financial statements prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time).
 The Company prepared its financial statements in accordance with accounting standards notified under the section 133 of the Companies Act 2013, read together with paragraph 7 of the Companies (Accounts) Rules, 2014 (Indian GAAP).
-The standalone financial statements have been prepared on the historical cost basis, except for the following assets and liabilities which have been measured at fair value a Property, Plant and Equipment & Depreciation i) Recognition and Measurement
+The standalone financial statements have been prepared on the historical cost basis, except for the following assets and liabilities which have been measured at fair value a) Property, Plant and Equipment & Depreciation i) Recognition and Measurement

 Certain financial assets and liabilities are measured at fair value (refer accounting policy regarding financial instruments).
-The standalone financial statements are presented in INR (Rupees)
+The standalone financial statements are presented in INR (Rupees in lakhs)